christoph-frick/vdecl/README.rst

 How to use
 ==========

-Fetch this repo, and build it with ``./gradlew build``.
+Either download the ``vdecl.jar`` from the releases here at GitHub or fetch this repo, and build it with ``./gradlew build``.
 Then run it and set the ``watch`` spring boot var to the directory, where your files are:

 .. code:: shell

-        WATCH=examples java -jar build/libs/vdecl.war
+        WATCH=examples java -jar build/libs/vdecl.jar

 Open your browser at http://localhost:9080/?debug (or use `SERVER_PORT=8080` to start on some other port.
 You will see a list of all the files in that